-- Double-click a metric to see its properties and history of saved values. - A Watch icon will be shown beside any metric for which you have subscribed to receive an alert when the resource is changed. - Click the Metric Summary icon to see a quick report of all the metrics displayed in the current branch. - Click the Create New icon to create a new metric.
+- Double-click a metric to see its properties and history of saved values. - A Watch icon will be shown beside any metric for which you have subscribed to receive an alert when the resource is changed.

+• Click the Metric Summary icon to see a quick report of all the metrics displayed in the current branch.